Jonah Heim Player Props: Rangers vs. Yankees

 Yankees Pitching Rankings

-- The Yankees' 3.39 team ERA ranks sixth across all league pitching staffs.
+- The Yankees have a 3.35 team ERA that ranks third across all MLB pitching staffs.

-- Yankees pitchers combine to give up the ninth-fewest home runs in baseball (26 total, one per game).
+- Yankees pitchers combine to give up 27 home runs (one per game), the ninth-fewest in baseball.

-- Brito makes the start for the Yankees, his sixth of the season.
-He is 2-2 with a 6.11 ERA and 12 strikeouts in 17 2/3 innings pitched.
+- The Yankees are sending Cortes (3-1) out to make his sixth start of the season.
+He is 3-1 with a 3.49 ERA and 28 strikeouts in 28 1/3 innings pitched.

-- In his last outing on Monday against the Minnesota Twins, the righty went 2 2/3 innings, allowing three earned runs while surrendering three hits.
+- His most recent time out came on Tuesday against the Minnesota Twins, when the lefty threw five innings, surrendering three earned runs while giving up five hits.

-- In five games this season, the 25-year-old has amassed an ERA of 6.11, with 6.1 strikeouts per nine innings.
-Opponents are batting .258 against him.

 © 2023 Data Skrive.
 All rights reserved.